allenaguas/My-App/README.md

-# 🦜🔗 Langchain - Quickstart App
+# 🦜🔗 Langchain - Allen's App

 Build your first LLM powered app with Langchain and Streamlit.